EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 services or assistance in a legal matter.
 If anything, as indicated by the unredacted portion of the e-mail, Mr. O'Donnell is soliciting a response from Mr. Michaud, as he noted, "Let me know what you think."
-Thus, this communication is not protected by the attorneyclient privilege.
+Thus, this communication is not protected by the attorney-client privilege.

 Mr. Michaud attests that the redacted portion of his 10:11 a.m. e-mail